Uniformly Valid Post-Regularization Confidence Regions for Many Functional Parameters in Z-Estimation Framework: Introduction

 Our general approach to construct simultaneous confidence bands, which is developed in Section \ref{sec: general}, can be described as follows.
 First, we construct the moment conditions \eqref{Def:Moment1} that satisfy the Neyman orthogonality condition \eqref{DefOrtho}, and use these moment conditions to construct estimators $\check\theta_{u j}$ of $\theta_{u j}$ for all $u\in\UU$ and $j\in[\pp]$.
 Second, under appropriate regularity conditions, we establish a Bahadur representation for $\check\theta_{u j}$'s.
 Third, employing the Bahadur representation, we are able to derive a suitable Gaussian approximation for the distribution of $\check\theta_{u j}$'s.
 Importantly, the Gaussian approximation is possible even if both $\pp$ and the dimension of the index set $\UU$, $d_u$, are allowed to grow with $n$, and $\pp$ asymptotically remains much larger than $n$.
 Finally, from the Gaussian approximation, we construct simultaneous confidence bands using a multiplier bootstrap method.
 Here, the Gaussian and bootstrap approximations are constructed by applying the results on high-dimensional central limit and bootstrap theorems established in \cite{chernozhukov2013gaussian}, \cite{chernozhukov2014clt}, \cite{chernozhukov2012gaussian}, \cite{chernozhukov2012comparison}, and \cite{chernozhukov2015noncenteredprocesses} by verifying the conditions there.

 Although regularity conditions underlying our approach can be verified for many models defined by moment conditions, for illustration purposes, we explicitly verify these conditions for the logistic regression model with functional response data (\ref{Def:FunctionalLogistic}) in Section \ref{Sec:Application}.
-We also examine the performance of the proposed procedures in a Monte Carlo simulation study and provide an example based on real data in Section \ref{sec: simulations}.
-In addition, in the Supplementary Material, we discuss the construction of simultaneous confidence bands based on a double-selection estimator.
+We also note that the regularity conditions, in particular those related to the entropy of the nuisance parameter estimators, can be substantially relaxed if we use sample splitting, so that the nuisance parameters and parameters of interest are estimated on separate samples; see \cite{CCDDHNR16}.
+In addition, we examine the performance of the proposed procedures in a Monte Carlo simulation study and provide an example based on real data in Section \ref{sec: simulations}.
+Moreover, in the Supplementary Material, we discuss the construction of simultaneous confidence bands based on a double-selection estimator.
 This estimator does not require to explicitly construct the score functions satisfying the Neyman orthogonality condition but nonetheless is first-order equivalent to the estimator based on such functions.

 We also develop new results for $\ell_1$-penalized $M$-estimators in Section \ref{FunctionalLassoSection} to handle functional data and criterion functions that depend on nuisance functions for which only estimates are available (for brevity of the paper, generic results are deferred to Appendix \ref{sec: generic results} of the Supplementary Material, and Section \ref{FunctionalLassoSection} only contains results that are relevant for the logistic regression model studied in Section \ref{Sec:Application}).
 Specifically, we develop a method to select penalty parameters for these estimators and extend the existing theory to cover functional data to achieve rates of convergence and sparsity guarantees that hold uniformly over $u\in \UU$.
 The ability to allow both for functional data and for nuisance functions is crucial in the implementation and in theoretical analysis of the methods proposed in this paper.